-Directed by Ridley Scott, written by Jon Spaihts and Damon Lindelof and featuring an excellent cast starring Noomi Rapace, Michael Fassbender, Guy Pearce, Idris Elba, Logan Marchall-Green, and Charlize Theron.
-Prometheus is set in the late 21st century and centers on the crew of the eponymous spaceship as it follows a star-map discovered among the artifacts of several ancient Earth cultures.
+It’s directed by Ridley Scott, written by Jon Spaihts and Damon Lindelof, and featuring an excellent cast starring Noomi Rapace, Michael Fassbender, Guy Pearce, Idris Elba, Logan Marchall-Green, and Charlize Theron.
+Prometheus is set in the late 21st century.
+It centers on the crew of the eponymous spaceship as it follows a star-map discovered among the artifacts of several ancient Earth cultures.
 The idea of evidence that ancient aliens interacted with prehistoric humans is not a new one.
 It is, in fact, a time-tested trope that is an acceptable device used here.
 Prometheus is not the first film to ‘borrow’ an idea to use as the basis of a plot.
 Seeking the origins of humanity, the crew arrives on a distant world and discovers a threat that could cause the extinction of the human species.

 For me, problems with the film begin not long after they arrive and land on their planet of choice.
 What could be considered the film’s second act is poorly written, and considering the Hitchcockian approach Scott uses making his films, I suspect this one just got away from him somehow and slipped by without setting off any alarms.

 The film’s narrative doesn’t always make sense.
-The scientists seem far too casual considering the situation which seems out of character.
-When they encounter an alien life form they instead of practicing the utmost caution they provoke the creature until it attacks them.
+The scientists seem far too casual considering the situation, which seems out of character.
+When they encounter an alien life form, they, instead of practicing the utmost caution, provoke the creature until it attacks them.
 Also, the entire expedition doesn’t seem very organized in its approach to exploring the place.
-These people do not seem to be cooperating as a unit, do not behave like professionals or seem very intelligent.
-Fassbender who is notably creepy and memorable as David the android alone seems focused on his task and pushes ahead of everyone else seemingly with a singular sense of purpose which turns out to be somewhat sinister and even evil.
+These people do not seem to be cooperating as a unit, do not behave like professionals, or seem very intelligent.
+Fassbender is notably creepy and memorable as David the android alone seems focused on his task and pushes ahead of everyone else, seemingly with a singular sense of purpose that turns out to be somewhat sinister and even evil.